urbanpiper-admin/ios-sdk/README.md

 ```

-Returns an user object if the user is logged in or else returns an `nil` reference.
+> Note: Returns an user object if the user is logged in or else returns an `nil` reference.

 # Usecases
 <a name="how-to-get-catalog"></a>